Frequently Asked Questions

 If your plumber or contractor recommends electric heat tape, be concerned.
 Call us for a list of insulation specialists.

 The Daily Access Charge covers the costs of making gas service available to our customers (other utilities sometimes call this a “customer charge”).
 The amount varies monthly because it’s based on the number of days between meter readings.
-Whether or not natural gas is actually used during the billing period, Vermont Gas incurs costs to make the service available, including:
+Whether or not natural gas is actually used during the billing period, VGS incurs costs to make the service available, including:

 - Connection costs: Installing and maintaining the service line from the street to your meter.